-If you are getting the following error: "Unable to access microphone, please check system settings." while using Callbar, this is due to permissions being blocked on your browser, your headset not being properly plugged in or not being properly recognized on your machine.
+If you are getting the error "Unable to access microphone, please check system settings." while using Workspace, this is because certain permissions were not given on the browser or your headset is not properly plugged in or recognized on your machine.

 - Make sure your headset is plugged in and that you are able to hear other sounds on your computer.